 Harassment in relation to a protected characteristic is made prohibited conduct by section 26 of the Equality Act 2010.
 It will occur when a person (A) engages in unwanted conduct related to a relevant protected characteristic, and the conduct has the purpose or effect of violating B’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for B.

 To create human-centric AI is to ensure that human values are at its core, such as, the principle of non-discrimination and respect for fundamental rights.

-Indirect discrimination is prohibited by the Equality Act 2010.
+Indirect discrimination is made prohibited conduct by section 19 of the Equality Act 2010.
 It will occur where a person (A) applies to another person (B) a provision, criterion or practice which is applies or would apply to everyone, but it puts or would put persons with whom B shares a protected characteristics at a particular disadvantage when compared with persons with whom B does not share it, and B is at this disadvantage and A cannot show it to be a proportionate means of achieving a legitimate aim.

 The power of an algorithm is often linked to “machine learning” which is a means of refining algorithms and making them more “intelligent”.

 Here is an extract from “The privacy pro’s guide to explainability in machine learning” published by the International Association of Privacy Professionals, which explains more: